 Hip-hop has always been political, but Ald.
 Rainey notes that today's artists have been increasingly vocal about their political perspectives, especially on the presidency.
 This creates an opportunity for others to express their voices and connect national politics to local issues.
 This is exactly what he wants to do with Milwaukee Hip-Hop Week.

-“I think we have to create more opportunities for the unusual suspects to [be a part of the conversation].
+.
 To tap into people who are apolitical and make them excited and engaged,” says Rainey.

 By engaged, he means as voters, as one of the most important goals he has is voter registration.
 But, his vision is bigger than a rap-themed voter registration drive.

 He wants to open the door to talk about violence in our community, with a platform for young people and the institutions who are working on these peace incentives to have an open forum for discussing the issues (pushing the people and not just the numbers).

 He also wants to connect hip-hop to health initiatives.
 The age of the hip-hop community now includes members in their 50’s.
 This means the spectrum of health risks (including but not limited to obesity, colon cancer and high blood pressure) is in fact hampering the lifestyle of many.

 "We went from cats talking about drinking 40’s and smoking on the corner to cats actually meditating and being vegan.
 Still flowing though."

 He notes that there has been a cultural shift, where major hip-hop industry influencers like Jermaine Dupri, Slim Thug, Common and The Game have been documented parting ways with destructive health choices and promoting positive alternative lifestyles.
 (Check out the documentary, "Feel Rich: Health is the New Wealth" (2017) narrated by Quincy Jones III, to catch that perspective.)